-- Internal prostheses (artificial replacements of parts of the body) that are furnished by the health care facility as part of a covered surgery such as intraocular lenses that are implanted after corneal transplant, cataract surgery, or other covered eye surgery, when the natural eye lens is replaced. - Non-dental surgery and necessary postoperative care that is furnished for you by a dentist who is licensed to furnish the specific covered service.
-(See Part 6, "Dental Care.") - Necessary postoperative care that you receive after covered inpatient or outpatient surgery. - Anesthesia services that are related to covered surgery.
+- % Internal prostheses (artificial replacements of parts of the body) that are furnished by the health care facility as part of a covered surgery such as intraocular lenses that are implanted after corneal transplant, cataract surgery, or other covered eye surgery, when the natural eye lens is replaced. - % Non-dental surgery and necessary postoperative care that is furnished for you by a dentist who is licensed to furnish the specific covered service.
+(See Part 6, "Dental Care.") - Second state of the second - Anesthesia services that are related to covered surgery.
 This includes anesthesia that is administered by a physician other than the attending physician; or by a certified registered nurse anesthetist. - Restorative dental services and orthodontic treatment or prosthetic management therapy for a member who is under age 18 to treat conditions of cleft lip and cleft palate.
-(See page 31 for more information.)
+(See page 34 for more information.)
 If a copayment normally applies for office surgery, the office visit copayment will be waived for these covered services.
 Any deductible and coinsurance will still apply.